Frameworkium/frameworkium.github.io/_pages/Command-Line-Options.md

 `gridURL`| The URL of your Selenium Grid hub.
 Mandatory if you wish to run your tests on your Selenium Grid. | e.g.`http://localhost:4444/wd/hub` *NB - /wd/hub is required!*
 `browserStack`| Must be set to true if you wish to run on BrowserStack.
 Defaults to false. |`true`, `false` `sauce`| Must be set to true if you wish to run on Sauce Labs.
-Defaults to false. |`true`, `false` `platform`| The platform on which you wish to run the tests.
+Defaults to false. |`true`, `false` `browserVersion`| The browser version on which you wish to run the tests.
+Not mandatory and is only taken into consideration when running remotely e.g. on Selenium Grid,  Sauce Labs or BrowserStack | e.g. `8.0`
+`platform`| The platform on which you wish to run the tests.
 Is only taken into consideration when running remotely.
 To be specified instead of 'os' when running with BrowserStack. | e.g. `windows`, `ios`, `android`, `OSX`
 `platformVersion`| The platform version on which you wish to run the tests.
 Is only taken into consideration when running remotely.
 To be specified instead of 'os_version' when running with BrowserStack. | e.g. `5.0`
 `device`| The device on which you wish to run remote tests.
 If not using SauceLabs or BrowserStack,  can be specified with the `-Dbrowser=chrome` parameter to instigate a Chrome browser emulator of the specified device. |`iPhone`, `iPad`, `iPhone Retina 4-inch`, `Galaxy S4`,  etc….
+`applicationName`| Specify applicationName parameter for a grid run.| e.g. `windows7_32bits_firefox` `videoCaptureUrl`| Enable video capture using Grid plugins.
+Usage of video capture is generic as possible.
+All grid plugins, such as Selenium Grid Extras, capture videos by the WebDriver session ID.| e.g. `http://localhost:3000/download_video/%s.mp4`
+`appPath`| The path to the apk file to be used in Sauce Labs.| e.g. `/home/dev/android/build/newapp_1.2.5.apk`

 ### Remote Supported Devices/Platforms
 **BrowserStack:** [https://www.browserstack.com/list-of-browsers-and-platforms](https://www.browserstack.com/list-of-browsers-and-platforms)